subbu7702/linux-capstone-ansible/README.md

 ## PROJECT OVERVIEW

-The goal of this project is to build a small but realistic Linux Environment , manually configure the configurations and networking and progressively automate the administration
+The goal of this project is to build a small but realistic Linux Environment , manually configure the administration , networking and progressively automate the administration
 This project covers:
 + Linux System Administration
 + TCP/IP Networking and Routing